Sports Hazing Lawyers

 NCAA Programs and Institutional Oversight

-Participation in NCAA athletics does not eliminate a university’s responsibility to protect student-athletes.
-Schools must enforce anti-hazing policies and respond appropriately to reports of abuse within athletic programs.
+Participation in NCAA athletics does not remove a university’s responsibility to safeguard student-athletes.
+Schools are still required to enforce anti-hazing policies and take appropriate action in response to reports or evidence of abuse within athletic programs.

 University Knowledge and Failure to Act